 Find a Routine

 Finally you should incorporate all of these changes to the most important modification of all, developing a regular skincare routine.
 As you become more comfortable with your products and the practice of using them, you will want to establish a routine for both the morning and evening.
 Though you can use some of the same products in both, you may choose to implement slight variations given the time of day to ensure you are giving your skin the most complete care possible.
 For example, you should always apply sunscreen in the morning but that is not necessary at night.
 However, if a twice-daily routine seems overwhelming to start, you can begin with something simpler and build your routine from there.
-Try beginning with a double cleanse, toner, and moisturizer once a day.
+Try beginning with a double cleanse, toner, and vitamin c moisturizer once a day.
 Then once you have consistency increase to twice a day before you add in more complexities to your regimens such as exfoliators, essences, serums, eye creams, sleep masks, and spot acne treatments.

 Changing your skin requires time and patience as the modifications you make will likely not provide instant results.
 But with some consistency and persistence, you will be rewarded with the best skin of your life.
 And by making changes both inside and out you will walk away as a healthier person overall.